The CPU Usage (MHz) chart displays virtual machine CPU usage.

 |Usage||Amount of actively used virtual CPU.

-Note: The host's view of the CPU usage, not the guest operating system view.
+Note: This is the host's view of the CPU usage, not the guest operating system view.

 A short spike in CPU usage or CPU ready indicates that you are making the best use of the virtual machine resources.
 However, if the CPU usage value for a virtual machine is above 90% and the CPU ready value is above 20%, performance is being impacted.

-If performance is impacted, consider taking the following actions.
+If performance is impacted, consider taking the actions listed below.

 |1||Verify that VMware Tools is installed on every virtual machine on the host.|